Dubai Land Department: Final Steps for Your 2025 Property Sale

 - Passport or Emirates ID copies for both buyer and seller

-The developer charges a fee for issuing the NOC, which can range from AED 500 to AED 5,000, and this cost is borne by the seller.
-The certificate is usually issued within five to seven working days.
+The developer charges a fee for issuing the NOC, usually between AED 500 and AED 5,000.
+This cost is borne by the seller.
+The certificate is typically issued within five to seven working days, crucial for your 2025 sale timeline.

 What if there is a mortgage on the property

-If you have an existing mortgage on the property, it must be fully settled before the developer will issue the NOC.
-Your conveyancer or agent will coordinate with your bank to get a final settlement figure.
-In most cases, the buyer provides a cheque for the outstanding mortgage amount, which is paid to your bank.
-To protect the buyer's interest during this process, the property is "blocked" in their name at the DLD, preventing it from being sold to anyone else while the mortgage is being cleared.
+If your property has an existing mortgage, it must be fully settled before the developer issues the NOC.
+Your conveyancer or agent will coordinate with your bank for a final settlement figure.
+Typically, the buyer provides a cheque for the outstanding mortgage amount, paid directly to your bank.
+To protect the buyer's interest, the property is "blocked" in their name at the Dubai Land Department (DLD).
+This prevents further sales while the mortgage is cleared, ensuring transaction security in 2025.

 The Final Step: The Property Transfer

-The transfer of ownership is the concluding step of the sale, which takes place at the office of a government-approved Registration Trustee.
+The transfer of ownership marks the concluding step of the Dubai property sale.
+This critical stage takes place at a government-approved Registration Trustee office.
 Both the seller and buyer, or their legally appointed representatives, must be present.
-Your agent or a hired conveyancer will guide you through this process to ensure all paperwork is in order.
+Your agent or conveyancer will ensure all paperwork is in order for this final step.

-On the transfer day, the buyer will provide the final payment in the form of a manager's cheque, made payable to you.
-Once the payment is verified and all transfer fees are paid, the Registration Trustee finalises the transaction with the DLD.
-The DLD then issues the new Title Deed in the buyer’s name, officially completing the sale.
+On transfer day, the buyer provides the final payment via a manager's cheque, payable to you.
+After payment verification and fee settlement, the Registration Trustee finalises the transaction with the Dubai Land Department (DLD).
+The DLD then issues the new Dubai Title Deed in the buyer’s name, officially completing the sale for 2025.

 What Fees Must the Seller Pay

-While the buyer covers the majority of the DLD fees, the seller is responsible for several costs to complete the transaction.
-Being aware of these expenses is crucial for accurately calculating your net proceeds from the sale.
+While the buyer typically covers the majority of the DLD transfer fees (4% of the property value), the seller is responsible for several other costs to complete Dubai property sale.
+Being aware of these expenses is crucial for calculating your net proceeds in 2025:

 - Real Estate Agency Fee: Typically 2% of the sale price (+ 5% VAT).